OpenHearing/TabSINT/Specifications/manual-audiometry/manual audiometry.rst

   * *There should be a toggle button to be able to change the transducer type between air and bone.
 If bone conduction testing is not enabled in the protocol, the bone option should be greyed out.*
   * *There should be a masking noise panel, that displays the current set level of the masking noise, has a play button, and has buttons for adjusting the noise level up and down.
 Once the play noise button has been pressed, the button symbol should change to a "stop" symbol to indicate that the noise stays on until stopped.
 If masking is not enabled in the protocol, the masking panel should be greyed out.*
   * *The response time should be indicated between the audiograms, with green dots indicating tones and dark grey dot indication when the response was recorded relative to the thones (**PollingOffset**).  *If a response isn't received, no grey dot is shown.*
+  * *For air-conduction thresholds, remove an unmasked result from the plot when a masked threshold has been recorded for same ear and frequency.
+For bone-conduction, there can be up to three bone-conduction thresholds marked at a single frequency (i. unmasked, ii. masked-left, iii. masked-right).
+We'll rely on the allowing audiologists to remove unmasked manual thresholds if they'd like.*
   * *The **FalsePositive** *should be displayed between the audiograms to indicate that the subject was responding during unexpected times.
 Each red vertical line indicates one false positive, with a maximum of three (three lines indicate three or more false positives)*.
   * *Keyboard shortcuts should map to the following actions:*